-Total Other Postemployment benefits (OPEB) Liability and Related Balances
+Overview Qualitative Assessment Other Postemployment benefits (OPEB) Liability and Related Balances

 - Management engages an actuary to perform a valuation with the objective of estimating the total OPEB liability (TOL) for the City's other postemployment benefit plan in accordance with GASB 75. - With data provided by the City on the plan participants and with management's oversight, the actuary makes certain assumptions about the plan participants, discount rate, mortality, rate of salary increases, inflation rate, and healthcare costs trends to develop the estimated TOL. - This valuation is performed biennially and projected forward to the off years as permitted by GAAP.
-The liability for FY21 was determined by an actuarial valuation as of December 31, 2019 that was rolled forward to the measurement date of December 31, 2020. - The discount rate decreased in the current year, resulting in an increase to the total OPEB liability.
+The liability for FY22 was determined by an actuarial valuation and measurement date as of December 31, 2021. - The discount rate decreased in the current year, resulting in an increase to the total OPEB liability.